adrianschlatter/threadlib/docs/CreatingThreadSpecs.md

 ## Adding Specs to threadlib

-To get the threads into threadlib, we currently do the following (attention: will change in the near future to avoid Excel file):
+To get the threads into threadlib, we currently do the following:

-- Add worksheet with original thread specs to design/threads.xlsx
+- Add csv-file with original thread specs in design (e.g., "newthreads.csv")
-- Extend table in worksheet THREAD_TABLE (calculate threadlib specs from your original specs)
+- Write an awk script (e.g., design/newthreads.awk) that translates this .csv file to tabular threadlib specs
-- Save THREAD_TABLE worksheet as THREAD_TABLE.csv
+- Modify Makefile: Add a line like "cat design/newthreads.csv | awk -f design/newthreads.awk >> design/THREAD_TABLE.csv")
-- Do `cat THREAD_TABLE.csv | awk -f design/autogenerate.awk > THREAD_TABLE.scad` in a terminal
+- design/autogenerate.awk will translate the resulting THREAD_TABLE.csv into the final THREAD_TABLE.scad (same as the .csv but with added quoting and bracketing).

 Furthermore, we should extend tests/test_table.awk to test our newly created threads.
 The very minimum is to add a test for the thread angles.
-Perform the tests by running `make` inside the tests subdirectory.
+Perform the tests by running 'make test' in the top-level directory or 'make' inside the tests subdirectory.
 If it prints "TESTS SUCCESSFUL" you are probably fine.
 Note: If you have a thread spec that is not tested at all, the tests will fail, too.